Clever tricks to help you reduce your ecological footprint...

 - Set up a small clothesline, or use one of those accordian-like wooden rack things, if only for just for the big & heavy stuff - towels, sheets, sweaters, etc. These few items take little time to put on the line, but save a disproportionate amount of energy because of their size and weight.

 - Wash clothes in cold water; they get just as clean.
 Don't do the extra rinse unless the clothes were super-dirty and you used huge amounts of soap.
 Buy phosphor-free, biodegradeable, eco-friendly detergents - they work wonderfully and are much healthier for you and the environment, especially aquatic life.

 FOR YOUR HEALTH

-- In the winter, when it's cold indoors, wear a hat... inside the house!
+- In the winter, when it's cold indoors, try wearing a hat... inside the house.
 It will keep you much warmer than you probably would have guessed.
-Long underwear gives you another 5-degree advantage.
+Long underwear gives you another ~5-degree advantage.
 These can also help you stay healthier through the winter.

 - For your bed, use a thin synthetic (fleece) or down comforter, with a heavy cotton blanket on top of it.
 The fleece/down layer does the insulating (cotton is utterly useless in that respect - ask any backpacker), while the heavy cotton layer keeps it pressed down and conforming to your body.

 - Invest in double-pane windows.
 Most people don't realize how little insulative value single-pane windows have; a double-pane window, with its air buffer, is really almost magical in how much energy it saves (and how much warmer you'll feel).
 Single-pane windows should be abolished! (in cold climates, at least)